programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 Michelle
 ```

-Now we have a much fuller picture of the exchanges between these individuals!
-It appears that the "EOL Duke Deal" refers to a dispuated trading exchange that supposedly happened on September 11th, but that one side claims to have only received partial notification of its completion.
-This is likely a huge problem for the individuals involved, and the long forwarded e-mail chains with tense language and many specific details reflects that conflict.
+Now we have a much fuller picture of the exchanges between these individuals.
+It appears that the "EOL Duke Deal" refers to a dispuated trading exchange that supposedly occurred on September 11th, 2000, but one side claims to have only received partial notification of its completion.
+This is likely a huge problem for all parties involved; the tense language and disputed details in the long e-mails reflect that conflict and sense of urgency.

 Conversely, the Accomplishments and Opportunities exchanges seem to show an employee reminding their supervisor of their many successes and accomplishments for some kind of professional advancement opportunity such as a promotion.
 The language here is very upbeat, focusing on accomplishments, and consistently polite and positive.

-Do these exchanges have pointed us in a helpful direction, or simply revealed miscellaneous, everyday exchanges from within an organization?
-This is up to the perspective of the researcher, and the type of insight they hope to gain from this work.
-Perhaps one researcher would love to dive more deeply into the forwarded Montana wild fire updates (and if you'd like to investigate that e-mail, feel free to modify your code to include that e-mail exchange in the email_of_interest_locations list.
+Do these exchanges provide greater insight into relationships within the company, or do they simply reflect miscellaneous everyday exchanges between employees?
+In the end, this depends upon the agenda and perspective of the researcher.
+Perhaps one reseracher would even prefer to investigate the forwarded e-mails about the Montana wildfire (if you'd like to investigate that e-mail yourself, feel free to modify your code to add the relevant e-mail IDs to the email_of_interest_locations list.

 If you are still feeling skeptical about sentiment analysis as a tool, you are on the right path!
-Sentiment analysis alone is not sufficient to deliver us some deep, underlying truth about an organization -- it is best wielded as an exploratory, tentative tool to guide inquiry.
+Sentiment analysis alone is not sufficient to uncover a deep, underlying truth about an organization -- but it can be utilized as an exploratory, tentative tool to guide inquiry.
 In this case, we've explored ways to go from big-picture analysis of e-mails down to targete deep-dives of specific relationships and e-mails.
-You could imagine building upon this basic method with additional context -- such as adding additional metadata describing the gender of the senders and recipients and their roles within the corporation.
-Exploration can take many directions, and hopefully this gives you some ideas of directions you can go with text analysis.
+You might also imagine repeating a similar exploratory proces but with additional data and context – perhaps by ading additional metadata that describes the gender identities of the senders and recipients, or their roles within the corporation.

+Exploration can take many directions.
+Hopefully this lesson provokes some ideas of ways you might use text analysis creatively and critically.

 # Where Can We Take Exploratory Data Analysis From Here?